About the Cooper Competition

 Severance and his wife were the major donors for the construction of the Cleveland Orchestra’s home, Severance Hall, and John Long Severance served as the orchestra’s second board president.
 The Cleveland Orchestra first performed in Oberlin in 1919, six months after its founding.
 The group has returned to Oberlin each season since, giving more than 200 performances on campus to date.

-Members of the orchestra teach at Oberlin, Oberlin graduates are among the orchestra’s ranks— James Feddeck ’05 served as assistant conductor of the Cleveland Orchestra and Cleveland Orchestra Youth Orchestra from 2009 to 2013—and the conservatory’s best students have been integrated into the orchestra’s performances and other special projects for years.
+Members of the orchestra teach at Oberlin.
+Oberlin graduates are among the orchestra’s ranks—James Feddeck’05 served as assistant conductor of the Cleveland Orchestra and Cleveland Orchestra Youth Orchestra from 2009 to 2013—and the conservatory’s best students have been integrated into the orchestra’s performances and other special projects for years.

-Read more about the Conservatory of Music.
+Read more about the Oberlin Conservatory.

 Read more about the Cleveland Orchestra.